It had been on the cards for months, but it was only days before Christmas that we decided we’d definitely be going to Sydney for New Years.

 It was, and we aimed for a train station on the outskirts of Sydney in the hope that there would be free parking nearby.
-Berowra train station had an empty car park with no meters – perfect, we said, as a train pulled away from the station in the direction of the city.
+Berowra train station, at the end of the line into Sydney, had an empty car park with no meters – perfect, we said, as a train pulled away from the station in the direction of the city.

-It was at that point our good luck was ruined.
-There wouldn’t be another train for an HOUR.
+It was at that point our luck was ruined; there wouldn’t be another train for an HOUR.
 We weren’t going to make it to the Domain until closer to 11am than 10am, by which point the queue was probably going to be horrendous.

 It probably would have been horrendous no matter what time we got there, but when we finally hit Sydney city centre and met some friends, the queue was two hours long.
 We knew it was two hours long because, of course, like good British citizens we queued for those two hours – there was no point turning back now!